 You may feel pain or soreness after the procedure is done.
 However, your surgeon may prescribe painkillers to relieve this pain and discomfort.

 What Is the Breast Reconstruction Surgery After Mastectomy?

-Any woman, whatever her age or the stage of progress of her breast cancer can be candidate for a breast reconstruction surgery after Mastectomy.
-Eligibility to the procedure depends on the general state of health and in the risk factors which may lead to complications after surgery (smoking, significant overweight etc.).
+Any woman, whatever her age or the stage of progress of her breast cancer can be a candidate for breast reconstruction after cancer.
+Eligibility to the procedure depends on the general state of health and on the risk factors which may lead to complications after surgery (smoking, significant overweight, etc.).

 Our team will dedicate their effort and time to help you choose the clinic best for you.
 Our goal is not just to find ‘a doctor’ for you, but to find ‘the right doctor’.